On the Number of 2-Hooks and 3-Hooks of Integer Partitions: Nuts Bolts

 We now specialize to the cases where $t$ is 2 or 3.
 Using the theory of abaci, we are able to completely classify $2-$ and $3-$core partitions by looking at the divisors of $8n+1$ and $3n+1$ respectively.

-\begin{theorem} Let $c_t(n)$ denote the number of $t$-core partitions of $n$. \begin{enumerate} \item We have $c_2(n) = 1$ if $8n+1$ is an odd square, and 0 otherwise. \item We have $c_3(n) = \sum_{d \mid 3n+1} \left(\frac{d}{3}\right).$ In particular, $c_3(n)\neq 0$ if and only if for all primes $p \equiv 2 \bmod{3}$, $\text{ord}_p(3n+1)$ is even. \end{enumerate} \end{theorem} \begin{remark} The equality in (2) was first proven in \cite{Granville-Ono} by comparing coefficients of closely related modular forms. \end{remark} \begin{proof}[Sketch of Proof] $t=2$: First, we show that $n$ is a triangular number if and only if $8n+1$ is an odd square.
+\begin{theorem} Let $c_t(n)$ denote the number of $t$-core partitions of $n$. \begin{enumerate} \item We have $c_2(n) = 1$ if $8n+1$ is an odd square, and 0 otherwise. \item We have $c_3(n) = \sum_{d \mid 3n+1} \left(\frac{d}{3}\right).$ In particular, $c_3(n)\neq 0$ if and only if for all primes $p \equiv 2 \bmod{3}$, $\text{ord}_p(3n+1)$ is even. \end{enumerate} \end{theorem} \begin{remark} The equality in (1) is classical by considering the self-conjugate partitions arising from triangular numbers.
+The equality in (2) was first proven in \cite{Granville-Ono} by comparing coefficients of closely related modular forms. \end{remark} \begin{proof}[Sketch of Proof] $t=2$: First, we show that $n$ is a triangular number if and only if $8n+1$ is an odd square.
 A triangular number has the form $n=\frac{k(k+1)}{2}$ for some integer $k$.
 Then

 Certainly, if $n$ is a triangular number, we have a partition $\lambda$ where the the parts are given by $\lambda_i = k-i+1$ for $1 \leq i \leq k$, where $n=k(k+1)/2$.
 We can check that this partition is indeed a 2-core by simply noting every hook is symmetric, so the hook-length is of the form $2k+1$ for suitable $k$.